Andrew Carnegie: Intellectual influences

+Herbert Spencer; evolutionary thought

 Carnegie claimed to be a champion of evolutionary thought—particularly the work of Herbert Spencer, even declaring Spencer his teacher.

-Although Carnegie claimed to be a disciple of Spencer, many of his actions went against the ideas he espoused.
+However although Carnegie claimed to be a disciple of Spencer, many of his actions went against the ideas he espoused.

 Spencerian evolution was for individual rights and against government interference.
 Furthermore, Spencerian evolution held that those unfit to sustain themselves must be allowed to perish.
 Spencer believed that just as there were many varieties of beetles, respectively modified to existence in a particular place in nature, so too had human society "spontaneously fallen into division of labour".
 Individuals who survived to this, the latest and highest stage of evolutionary progress would be "those in whom the power of self-preservation is the greatest—are the select of their generation."
 Moreover, Spencer perceived governmental authority as borrowed from the people to perform the transitory aims of establishing social cohesion, insurance of rights, and security.
 Spencerian 'survival of the fittest' firmly credits any provisions made to assist the weak, unskilled, poor and distressed to be an imprudent disservice to evolution.
 Spencer insisted people should resist for the benefit of collective humanity, as severe fate singles out the weak, debauched, and disabled.

+Laissez-faire economics

 Andrew Carnegie's political and economic focus during the late nineteenth and early twentieth century was the defense of laissez-faire economics.
 Carnegie emphatically resisted government intrusion in commerce, as well as government-sponsored charities.
 Carnegie believed the concentration of capital was essential for societal progress and should be encouraged.
 Carnegie was an ardent supporter of commercial "survival of the fittest" and sought to attain immunity from business challenges by dominating all phases of the steel manufacturing procedure.
 Carnegie's determination to lower costs included cutting labor expenses as well.
 In a notably Spencerian manner, Carnegie argued that unions impeded the natural reduction of prices by pushing up costs, which blocked evolutionary progress.
 Carnegie felt that unions represented the narrow interest of the few while his actions benefited the entire community.

 On the surface, Andrew Carnegie appears to be a strict laissez-faire capitalist and follower of Herbert Spencer, often referring to himself as a disciple of Spencer.
 Conversely, Carnegie, a titan of industry, seems to embody all of the qualities of Spencerian survival of the fittest.
 The two men enjoyed a mutual respect for one another and maintained a correspondence until Spencer's death in 1903.
 There are, however, some major discrepancies between Spencer's capitalist evolutionary conceptions and Andrew Carnegie's capitalist practices.